 Best for Glamping: Sloeberry Farm, near Cardigan Bay, Wales

 Glamping is getting more and more popular in the UK with sites offering more and more inventive shelters to book.
 From shepherds huts, to yurts, to pods, with or without built-in kitchens, loos and showers.
-We had our first taste of easy camping on the Ile-de-Re in France last summer where we stayed in a safari tent with kitchen and paid extra for ensuite shower and loo.
+We had our first taste of easy camping on the Ile-de-Re in France where we stayed in a safari tent with kitchen and paid extra for ensuite shower and loo.
 This Easter we stepped up a couple of notches for our stay at Sloeberry Farm in Wales.
 This is no ordinary safari tent…this has Chesterfield sofas, a wood burning stove and proper beds!
 Solar-powered lighting and a gas stove all add to making this place a very easy spot to bed down for a couple of nights.
 Two of their tents even had hot tubs!
 You can read more about our stay, and local attractions here.
 One of the highlights of our trip was going on a dolphin sea safari.
 Charging points and freezers available.
 Dogs welcome.

-Best for feeling ‘hosted’: Harry’s Field, New Forest
+Best campsite for feeling ‘hosted’: Harry’s Field, New Forest

-It’s back to the New Forest for this simple camping field.
+It’s back to the New Forest for this simple family-friendly camping field.
 The pitches are quite close together and the field itself is rather uninspiring (though sheltered by the hedgerows) but…right on your doorstep is the glorious New Forest and its fabulous walking and cycling trails, nearby streams and woodland to explore plus plenty of great pubs and local attractions (we highly recommend Liberty’s Owl, Raptor and Reptile Centre).
 What makes this place really special, however, are your hosts.
 They are there to welcome you, answer any questions and listen to your ideas.
 They respond to the needs and wishes of their campers and seem to really enjoy hosting.
 They run a small shop, keep the facilities clean and occasionally put on special events such as a cool outdoor kids disco.
 A pizza van on a Saturday night and fresh croissants on a Sunday morning are welcome special touches too.
 Dog-friendly, charging points and freezers available as well as tea and coffee making facilities.